-The results of the validation conducted for the amyloid study using this technique demonstrated the following with respect to the cortex vs cerebellum average ratio: low amyloid uptake (n=80), mean = $0.988 \pm 0.058$ and high amyloid uptake (n=39), mean= $1.504 \pm 0.192$ .
+The results of the Amyvid validation conducted using this technique demonstrated the following with respect to the cortex vs cerebellum average ratio: low amyloid uptake (n=80), mean = 0.988 \pm 0.058 and high amyloid uptake (n=39), mean=1.504 \pm 0.192.
 Using a ratio cutoff of 1.10 the results for detecting high levels of amyloid in the high amyloid uptake group was 20/20 and for detecting low levels of amyloid in the low amyloid uptake group was 19/20.